byterubpay/byterub-site/_posts/2018-12-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-17.md

 **\<sarang>** What did you bring to the table from your perspective?
 **\<suraeNoether>** i brought a few arguments favoring privacy that i like a lot, tbh
 **\<suraeNoether>** for example
-**\<kayront>** clearly preserving financial privacy is a step in the right direction, but how to reconciliate regulator acceptance of something like monero, in a world of guilty by default, aml/kyc, FATCA and CRS? if you were to transpose the banking rules as they stand today to the crypto space, then it seems evident (unfortunately) that the general population having access to the famous swiss bank account in their pocket would go against the
+**\<kayront>** clearly preserving financial privacy is a step in the right direction, but how to reconciliate regulator acceptance of something like byterub, in a world of guilty by default, aml/kyc, FATCA and CRS? if you were to transpose the banking rules as they stand today to the crypto space, then it seems evident (unfortunately) that the general population having access to the famous swiss bank account in their pocket would go against the
 **\<kayront>** direction of the last decade or two, which is granting government the ability to track anything and everything digital (specifically in regards to money flows in this discussion)
-**\<suraeNoether>** i love it when fluffypony talks about how monero can be used to buy banned books in totalitarian regimes like north korea, for example, because it illustrates that \*using a technology that is morally neutral, and can be used for good or for evil\* is not inherently wrong or criminal, and can be used to do ostensibly "good" things for society
+**\<suraeNoether>** i love it when fluffypony talks about how byterub can be used to buy banned books in totalitarian regimes like north korea, for example, because it illustrates that \*using a technology that is morally neutral, and can be used for good or for evil\* is not inherently wrong or criminal, and can be used to do ostensibly "good" things for society
 **\<suraeNoether>** kayront: actually
 **\<suraeNoether>** not to hashtag-actually yoiu
 **\<suraeNoether>** the thing is that the banking rules as they stand today give exhcanges like coinbase plenty of power and ability to comply
 **\<sarang>** Exchanges are waiting for super-conservative Coinbase
 **\<sarang>** I'm not convinced that accepting Zcash was a step in the right direction or not
-**\<suraeNoether>** every single cryptocurrency, zcash and monero included, if you are using KYC/AML exchanges, can totally de-anonymize you. so you may ask a better question which is: "why are law enforcement asking for MORE power and control over this new technology?"
+**\<suraeNoether>** every single cryptocurrency, zcash and byterub included, if you are using KYC/AML exchanges, can totally de-anonymize you. so you may ask a better question which is: "why are law enforcement asking for MORE power and control over this new technology?"
 **\<sarang>** lol because they can
 **\<suraeNoether>** for example kayront
 **\<suraeNoether>** sarang: yeah the answer is obvious
 **\<suraeNoether>** hence the political pushback and advocacy
 **\<suraeNoether>** so, for example kayront, a bank today only needs to file a suspicious activity report about information that's happening inside their own bank
-**\<kayront>** suraeNoether: "totally"? sure, they'll be able to track when you get in and out of monero, but after that, the ship has sailed
+**\<kayront>** suraeNoether: "totally"? sure, they'll be able to track when you get in and out of byterub, but after that, the ship has sailed
 **\<suraeNoether>** the guys at Chase arent' responsible for filing an SAR about stuff that happened on Wells Fargo accounts, and vice versa
 **\<kayront>** transfer to your own wallet, churn as you please for increased peace of mind, do whatever you want
 **\<sarang>** I think he's saying that you give them your name and address and bank info, so of course the exchange knows who you are